EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 The app access token MUST grant the bearer access to the Federation Service's endpoints (9).

 The format of the app access token is specific to the Federation Service implementation.
-It is recommended to provide crypographically protected JWT-Bearer tokens.
+It is recommended to provide cryptographically protected JWT-Bearer tokens.

-If crypographically protected JWT-Bearer tokens are used, then the issuer of the JWT token MUST match the subject during the app authorization (typically a bundle id).
+If cryptographically protected JWT-Bearer tokens are used, then the issuer of the JWT token MUST match the subject during the app authorization (typically a bundle id).

 If the Federation Service supports scoping, then the app access token MUST be scoped to the requested protocol endpoints.
 In this case the Federation Service MUST allow multiple authorizations for the same app instance for different scopes.

 The Federation Service MUST link app access tokens to the service access token that has been used by the edu-ID Mobile App.

-## Session Termination and Token Revokation
+## Session Termination and Token Revocation

 OAuth2 Tokens MAY have limited time to live.

-If a token has a predeterminated livespan, the token MUST be acompanioned by a [refresh token](https://tools.ietf.org/html/rfc6749#section-6).
+If a token has a pre-determinated lifespan, the token MUST be accompanied by a [refresh token](https://tools.ietf.org/html/rfc6749#section-6).
 Both, edu-ID Mobile App clients and third party apps MUST be able to recover a new valid access token from the issuing authority after the old access token has expired.

 Besides expired tokens, users, the edu-ID Mobile App, the edu-ID Service, and Federation Services may [revoke access tokens](https://tools.ietf.org/html/rfc7009).
 This is typically referred to as session termination or logout.